 For a healthy, young person with no medical conditions, if they faint under explicable circumstances and immediately recover, without falling, there is not much cause for concern.
 You may even choose to return to play shortly if some of the contributing factors can be eliminated.

 Be careful when moving someone back into a more vertical position after they've recovered; take it slowly, and be prepared that symptoms may return suddenly and they could faint again.

 For a more complete treatment of responding to fainting, see this article by Shay.

 In case of a fall, the most important non-obvious thing is to not move the bottom until medical assistance arrives.
 Please read this article for a complete explanation.

 If someone has been horizontal or inverted, and you are bringing them back to standing, make the transition gradually; bringing someone suddenly upright is likely to cause fainting and/or a nasty headache.

-When exiting suspension via a standing position, it's not unusual for bottoms to come down, say they're feeling great, and then pass out 5 seconds later.
+When exiting suspension via a standing position, it's not unusual for bottoms to come down, say they're feeling great, and then pass out a few seconds later.
 For this reason, I like to leave the chest attached to the ring (and slightly tensioned) for at least a minute after ending a suspension before letting the bottom stand on their own.
 If at all uncertain, use the chest line to assist the bottom into a seated or horizontal position on the ground.

 It's not unusual for people to be a bit loopy for a while right after an intense suspension scene.
 Even if you didn't negotiate any aftercare in advance, it's a good idea to stick close for a little while to make sure they don't walk, climb on ladders, drive, etc., before they're ready.